Dawn: SALT’s Lectionary Commentary for Easter Sunday

 4) The women, however, take their amazement another step forward: whether or not they’re completely convinced, they proclaim the mystery.
 They announce the good news.
 They are the original apostles: precisely where the men are “slow of heart,” precisely where Peter is silent, these women courageously, eloquently preach (Luke 24:25).
 To anyone who argues that women should not be leaders in the Christian church at the highest levels, this story stands as a luminous, devastating reply.

 5) Easter Sunday!
 What’s the good news of the Gospel today?
 For those who despair that death-dealing powers have the upper hand - fear not!
 Easter means God ultimately is and will be victorious over the powers of death.
 For those who despair that our guilt is too great for God to forgive - fear not!
 Easter means God has cleared all accounts, liberating humanity from shame, reconciling us to God and each other as God’s children.
 For those who despair in the midst of pain and anguish - take heart!
 You are not alone: Jesus suffers with you in solidarity and companionship, and Easter means you will rise with him.
 For those who despair over a world filled with hate, violence, and scapegoating - be encouraged!
-In Christ’s passion, God has taken the place of the scapegoat in order to expose humanity’s violent ways - and Easter means God will overcome violence in the end.
+In Christ’s passion, God has taken the place of the scapegoat in order to expose humanity’s violent ways - and Easter means God one day will overcome violence.
 Indeed, Easter means that God has taken one of the worst things in the world (the Roman cross) and remade it into one of the best (the Tree of Life), a sword into a ploughshare - and if the worst, then also the whole creation in the end!
 Like the cross, the empty tomb is a great divine mystery, a rising sun dispelling shadows in multiple directions.
 Alleluia!
 Alleluia!
 Alleluia!